Egyptian Beer Factory Could Produce 100,000 Pints per Batch!

-Archaeologists in Egypt have unearthed the earliest known “Beer Mega-factory,” an ancient beer factory that was producing mind-altering brews at least 5,000-years-ago.
+Archaeologists in Egypt have unearthed the earliest known “Beer Mega-factory,” an ancient beer factory that was producing mind-altering brews at least 5,000 years ago – on an industrial scale.
 This adds to a long line of ancient beer-related discoveries which have helped the archaeological community understand more about the history of this ancient beverage.

-An ancient beer factory has been discovered at Abydos in Egypt.
-Source: Ministry of Tourism and Antiquities
+An ancient beer factory has been discovered at Abydos in Egypt. ( Ministry of Tourism and Antiquities )

 Ancient Beer Discoveries Across the World